dataset-ninja/road-damage-detector/ABSTRACT.md

 * **Czech Republic:** A substantial portion of road images was collected in Olomouc, Prague, and Bratislava municipalities and covered a mix of first-class, second-class, and third-class roads and local roads.
 A smaller portion of the road image dataset was collected along D1, D2, and D46 motorways to enhance the resilience of the targeted model.

-* **Norway:** The data from Norway consists of two classes of roads a) Expressways and b) County Roads (or Low Volume Roads).
+* **Norway:** The data from Norway consists of two classes of roads Expressways and County Roads (or Low Volume Roads).
 Both types of road classes are asphalt pavements.
 Data collection is done by the Norwegian Public Road Administration (Statens Vegvesen, SVV) and Inlandet Fylkeskommune (IFK).
 Images provided by SVV were collected on European Route E14, connecting the city of Trondheim in Norway to Sundsvall in Sweden.
 At the same time, the images from IFK belong to different county roads within Inllanndet County in Norway.
 The images were collected without any control over daytime/light, and all the images are natural without further processing.
 Further, the dataset captures diverse backgrounds, including clear grass fields, snow-covered areas, and conditions after rain.
 Furthermore, images with different illuminances, such as high sunlight and overcast weather resulting in daylight, are considered.

 * **United States:** The data from the United States consists of Google Street View images covering multiple locations, including California, Massachusetts, and New York.

 * **China:** RDD2022 considers two types of data from China: (a) images captured by Drones (represented as China_Drone or China_D), and (b) the images captured using Smartphone-mounted MotorBikes (represented as China_MotorBike or China_M).
 The drone images were obtained from Dongji Avenue in Nanjing, China.
-The
-MotorBike images were collected on Jiu long hu campus, Southeast University.
+The MotorBike images were collected on Jiu long hu campus, Southeast University.
 Images with normal light, under a shadow environment, and wet stains are covered.

 Asphalt concrete pavement is considered with a few exceptions in all six subsets of RDD2022.